 Green Mountain Power is offering electric car incentives, including $1,500 for a new all-electric vehicle, $1,000 for a new plug-in hybrid, or $750 for a used electric car (either all-electric or plug-in hybrid).
-The first 150 low-to-moderate income customers getting a new or used all-electric vehicle will also qualify for an additional $1,000 rebate.
+Qualifying low-to-moderate income customers getting a new or used all-electric vehicle can also receive an additional $1,000 rebate.
 These incentives are available for customers purchasing or leasing electric cars with a manufacturer’s suggested retail price (MSRP) under $60,000.
 Interested customers are encouraged to visit GMP’s EV rebate page for additional details.

 GMP also offers customers FREE Level 2 (240 Volt) charging equipment with an electric vehicle purchase.
 Customers are responsible for any installation costs.
 The charger needs to be internet connected and part of the GMP program where customers share access with GMP to reduce demand during peak times.
 Visit their in-home charging page for more details.